quail-ink/docs.quail.ink/docs/writer/channel-settings.md

 7. Optional: fill in the **Basic ID**, an LINE icon with invite URL will be added to the subscribe form.
 You can find it under **Messaging API Settings**.

 That's all.
 Now you can save the settings.
 The new deliveried posts will be sent to the LINE channel too.

+## X Settings

+Connecting Quail to X (formerly Twitter) is quite simple.
+In the "[List Settings - General Settings](https://quail.ink/dashboard/lists/@current/settings/general)," just follow the prompts to authorize Quail to access your X account.